 Adventure Parks in Sicily

 In the city of Catania, there is very much to see and to do: museums, Baroque buildings, theaters, and gardens.

 Let’s start our tour from the Benedictine Monastery, where you can use helmets and paddles, like small archaeologists, for excavation activities, or you can knead flour and eggs to make biscuits and sweets in the Benedictine kitchen, like the monks did in the past.

-Like it occurs in fairy tales and stories, let’s go on a journey and discover the curiosities, architectures, characters, and history of the Ursino Castle that is a medieval fortress.
+Just as in fairy tales and stories, let’s go on a journey and discover the curiosities, architectures, characters, and history of the Ursino Castle that is a medieval fortress.
 If you want to paint with brushes and colors, you can go to the Pinacoteca.

-If you have little available time, you can take a ride on the little touristic train or the panoramic bus across the city neighborhoods to admire the baroque buildings and the typical black lava stone used for building decorations.
+If you have little spare time, you can take a ride on the little touristic train or the panoramic bus across the city neighborhoods to admire the baroque buildings and the typical black lava stone used for building decorations.